MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-capacity-planning.md

 # How to do capacity planning for Event Hubs on Azure Stack Hub

 As an Operator you manage your Azure Stack Hub capacity using [quotas](azure-stack-quota-types.md) on resources.
-For Event Hubs, you control resource consumption by setting quotas on the maximum number of cores utilized by Event Hub clusters.
+You control Event Hubs resource consumption by setting quotas on the maximum number of cores utilized by Event Hub clusters.
 Event Hub clusters are created by users when they deploy an Event Hubs resource.
 There are also various resource consumption requirements for the resource provider, which are covered in this article.

 ## Cluster resource consumption

-To understand capacity consumption of Event Hubs deployments, its important to note that users create Event Hubs clusters based on Capacity Units (CUs).
+To understand capacity consumption of Event Hubs deployments, it's important to note that users create Event Hubs clusters based on Capacity Units (CUs).
 They do not specify a CPU core count when creating an Event Hubs cluster.
 However, every CU directly maps to a specific number of cores consumed.

 Your users will need to create Event Hubs clusters with CUs that meet their business requirements.
-In order to inform your decision on quota configuration, the following table shows:
+To inform your decision on quota configuration, the following table shows:
 - The core utilization by a 1 CU Event Hubs cluster.
 - The approximate capacity required for consumption by other resources.